nokia/ntt/docs/live-testing-and-profiling.md

 later reordering of those lines from silently breaking every `TransportError` template.

-Requests run on their own goroutine, so the engine never blocks on I/O.
+Requests run on their own goroutine, so the engine never blocks on I/O — but **issue one at a time**: send, receive, then send again. `p.send` returns immediately, so a suite *can* have two requests in flight, and responses then arrive in completion order with nothing to say which request each answers.
+A slow request sent first has its response delivered second.

 ### TLS and mutual TLS